owliehq/buboJS/README.md

 [Access Control List](/packages/acl/README.md)

-## Gestion des Bases de Données ##
+## Database management ##

 [Sequelize](packages/sequelize/README.md)

 ## Middleware customs ##

-Vous pouvez définir vos propres middlewares, ils peuvent ^etre appelés avant ou après l'exécution de la route, pour les middlewares qui s'exécutent après la route il n'y a pas besoin d'envoyer le resultat, cela peut etre fait automatiquement car bubo ajoute de lui meme un dernier middleware qui renvoi ce que se trouve dans __req.result__
+You can define your own middlewares, they can be called before or after the execution of the route, for the middlewares that run after the route there is no need to send the result, this can be done automatically because bubo adds itself a last middleware that returns what is in __req.result__

-Les middlewares sont exécutés dans le meme ordre que celui d'ajout dans le code (celui le plus haut au-dessus de la route sera exécuté en premier)
+The middlewares are executed in the same order as they are added in the code (the highest one above the route will be executed first)

 ### Before Middleware ###

-TODO trouver exemple
+TODO

-### After Middleware ###
+### After Middleware

-TODO Trouver exemple
+TODO